pedval-zz/nodeLesson1/README.md

 - [x] Creating a basic node module
 - [x] Testing the module does what we expect it to do
-- [ ] Publishing the module to npm
+- [x] Publishing the module to npm
-- [ ] Using the module in a "project"
+- [x] Using the module in a rest api "project"